Prospective Graduate Students

 (Click here to see a full listing of Graduate Policies and Procedures.)

-General Information About Applying to Fisheries and Wildlife Sciences Graduate Programs:
+General Information About Applying to Fish and Wildlife Conservation Graduate Programs:

 We offer M.S. and Ph.D. degrees in Fish and Wildlife Conservation.
 Students specialize in either Fish or Wildlife Conservation.
 Coursework is tailored to the interest and needs of the students in consultation with the student's graduate committee.
 Click here to see graduate course descriptions from the Virginia Tech Graduate Catalog.

-Successful applicants to our program usually have grade point averages above 3.5/4.0 (over the last 60 semester hours) and GRE scores at or above 156 (550 in old system) in verbal reasoning and 148 (600 in old system) in quantitative reasoning areas.
+Successful applicants to our program usually have grade point averages above 3.5/4.0 (over the last 60 semester hours) and GRE scores at or above 550 in verbal and 600 in quantitative and analytical areas.
 Discipline-related experience is always a plus.
 Students with backgrounds in fisheries, wildlife, or natural resource management tend to be accepted at a higher rate than students with degrees in biology or environmental sciences.
 Although obviously there are many similarities between the fields, having a solid ecological background, an applied perspective, and background in policy and management is very helpful as you pursue an advanced degree in fish and wildlife conservation.

 If you do not have a B.S. in a resource management field, and you have the opportunity to take courses in natural resource management or fisheries and wildlife management, you would increase your chances of acceptance.
 You also might gain a better feel for whether you'd prefer enrolling in an ecology program or a fisheries and wildlife program.
 We accept students into the Ph.D. program only if they have completed an M.S. degree.
 We accept students only when a faculty member has a sponsored contract to support stipend, tuition, and research expenses.